Welcome to Opening Pitch, our daily column throughout the 2024 baseball season.

 However, the BatX projections would bet the opposite way on both markets, setting Atlanta at 52.8% (-112) to the YES (+120 listed, 45.5% implied) and Arizona at 27.9% (+258 implied) to the NO (+340 listed, 22.7% implied).
 An average of the three projections would suggest betting the same way.

 Atlanta owns the all-important tiebreaker after winning the season series 5-2.
-I will consider whether to bet on the defending NL champion Diamondbacks to miss the postseason or the preseason NL favorite Braves to make the playoffs for the seventh consecutive year.
+I would consider whether to bet on the defending NL champion Diamondbacks to miss the postseason or the preseason NL favorite Braves to make the playoffs for the seventh consecutive year.

 The San Diego Padres (magic number of one) have already clinched their season series against the Dodgers (lead 7-3,+10 run differential) and have a chance to steal their division and potentially secure the No. 1 overall seed in the NL in their final six games.